ShaikhBorhanUddin/USGS-Earthquake-EDA-1900-2025-/README.md

 | `Source`        | `string`              | Data provider or recording agency (typically USGS).                                                         | `USGS`                |
 | `Status`        | `string`              | Event verification status (indicates whether the event was reviewed or automatic)                           | `reviewed`            |

-Some values have significant amount of missing values.
+Some columns have significant amount of missing values.
 These are visualized in the following bar chart.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/USGS-Global-Earthquake-Exploratory-Data-Analysis-1900-2025/blob/main/Images/null_values.png?raw=true)